tizonia/tizonia-openmax-il/docs/sphinx-src/manual/docker.rst

    The Tizonia process running inside the container needs 'rwx' permissions on ``$HOME/.config/tizonia``.

 The script also bind mounts the host's ``$HOME/.cache`` to allow debug logs to be written to disk.
-For example, gmusicapi logs for Google Play Music can be found at ``$HOME/.cache/gmusicapi/log/gmusicapi.log``.

 .. code-block:: bash